Social Modern Dance

 Ballet Barre exercises are taught in the center so that training immediately establishes stabilization by pushing though the floor and finding efficient alignment.
 I teach my youngest dancers how to navigate the balancing act of weight shift, length, and creative freedom with a distinct mixture of structured exercises and imaginative movement activities.
 Combining ballet structure and creative movement provides a framework for teaching the basics in which each Dancer learns the technical tools necessary to express individual voice and variation.
 A 60-minute class includes: community beginning, stretches, barre(less) exercises, and across the floor movements.
 Every third exercise calls for creative expression – sometimes spontaneous, sometimes particularly directed.
 Half way through, the class participates in a group activity with performer/audience sharing.
 The last portion of class is dedicated to an ongoing piece of ballet choreography, as well as 10 minutes of tap to teach rhythm and speed.

 I have been working with youth outreach programs since 2000.
 I started as an arts educator for California’s Central Valley elementary schools.
 I moved onto free afterschool workshops for underserved youth in Berlin, Germany and New Delhi, India.
-My recent work brings avant-garde arts education to disenfranchised youth around the country.
-I believe the boundary-pushing content of performance art combined with the discipline of dance practice can empower the artistic voice of disenfranchised youth.
+My recent work brings avant-garde arts education to disenfranchised youth in Title-1 schools.
+I believe the boundary-pushing content of performance art, combined with the discipline of dance practice, can elicit shift and change.
 I am passionate about opening the box, and inviting young minds to step outside.